 Bronchiectasis is a lung condition that causes a persistent cough and excess phlegm, or sputum.
 It is a permanent condition that gets worse over time.
 It can be fatal.

 The bronchi dilate, usually irreversibly, and phlegm builds up.
-This leads to recurrent lung infections and lung damage.
+This

 There is no cure, but treatment can reduce infections and mucus build up.
 Symptoms vary in severity.

 Older age increases the risk of, but bronchiectasis can affect all ages.
 In the United States (U.S.), it affects about 25 people in every 100,000.
 Over the age of 74 years, this increases to about 272 cases per 100,000 people.

 Symptoms are thought to start when sputum builds up in the respiratory system, leading to a cycle of problems.